The Latest | Biden says no Gaza cease-fire deal soon, as mediators work to bridge gaps

 BORGO EGNAZIA, Italy — U.S. President Joe Biden said Thursday he doesn't expect to reach a cease-fire deal for Gaza in the near future, while an American-backed proposal with global support has not been fully embraced by Israel or Hamas.

-Biden said international leaders at the Group of Seven summit in Italy had discussed the cease-fire, but when asked by reporters if a truce deal wound be reached soon, Biden replied simply, “No.”
+Biden said international leaders at the Group of Seven summit in Italy had discussed the cease-fire, but when asked by reporters if a truce deal wound be reached soon, Biden replied simply, “No,” adding, “I haven’t lost hope.”

 Earlier Thursday, U.S. national security adviser Jake Sullivan pushed back against assertions that Israel isn’t fully committed to the cease-fire proposal with Hamas.